-The running position of the boat greatly affects its handling characteristics and fuel consumption as well as visibility from the driver's position.
+The running position of the boat greatly affects its handling characteristics and fuel consumption and visibility from the driver's position.
 You can affect the running position by:

 - placing the load properly the general rule being that you should place as little weight in the bow as possible; and - adjusting the trim angle.